SanPen/GridCal/README.md

 - DigSilent .DGS (not fully compatible)
 - PowerWorld .EPC (not fully compatible, supports substation coordinates)

-Simmilarly to CGMES you may be able to use the conversion objects to explore the original formats.
+Similarly to CGMES you may be able to use the conversion objects to explore the original formats.

 ### Save a grid